 The world is looking to American agriculture to feed an additional 2 billion people by 2050 and American agriculture is counting on college students to bear a significant burden of the brainpower needed to meet that challenge.

-Wilmington College has established a new minor, Sustainability, that will officially debut in fall 2013.
+Wilmington College has established a new minor, Sustainability.
 It features an interdisciplinary curriculum with 12 hours in agriculture courses and a dozen hours of electives, from across the academic spectrum, designed to dovetail with a student’s career interests.

 “It takes students on different paths,” said Monte Anderson, professor of agriculture.
 “This will be a minor that complements a lot of different majors.

 “We have a great agriculture program at Wilmington College,” he added.
 “Our graduates understand horticulture, soil science and crop and animal science, but, with sustainability, it’s not all about agriculture — there’s a political and societal side to the subject.”